ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 -----
 ### Profile
 Dedicated and detail-oriented new graduate computer science student with extensive team project experience.
 Highly effective at problem-solving and multitasking abilities.
 Having a strong work ethic, enthusiasm for automobiles and always willing to learn.
 Focus on teamwork and get the job done efficiently in the shortest possible time.
 Holding a valid driver's license with a clean driving record.
-Able to drive both automatic and manual transmission cars.
+Capable of driving both automatic and manual transmission vehicles with confidence and expertise.

 -----
 ### Education